romankuryshev/fintech-company/README.md

 ### Fintech-company
 ___
 Project for processing loan applications.
-Was carried out as part of the Tinkoff Backend Academy.
+Developed as part of the Tinkoff Backend Academy.

 Includes modules:

-* Api
+* Api - service for working with the client part.
-* Origination
+* Origination - sncoming applications processing service.
-* Scoring
+* Scoring - service that checks the client and makes a decision on the application.
-* Payment-Engine
+* Payment-Engine - service storing all information about payments and products.

+All services contain their own documentation.
+(See 'doc' in module directory).

 ## Stack